The Reality of Student Loans: 3 Things You Should Know

 >>RELATED: 5 Tips to Appeal A Financial Aid Award

 Third, federal student loans are available to students attending college with and without financial need.
-These loans generally have lower interest rates and more favorable repayment terms than private student loans.
-For example, the current interest rate for Direct Subsidized and Unsubsidized Loans is 5.05% (May 2019) compared to rates from private institutions which could go as high as 12%.
-Moreover, interest rates for private loans will depend on the borrower's (parent or student) creditworthiness (credit score).
+These loans generally have lower interest rates and more favorable repayment terms than private ones.
+Moreover, interest rates for private student loans will depend on the borrower's (parent or student) creditworthiness (credit score).

 Some other advantages a federal student loan offers:

-• Co-Signer not required: Students applying for federal student loans you do not have to pass a credit check and, therefore, will not need a co-signer.
+• Co-Signer not required: Students applying for federal student loans do not need a credit check or co-signer.
 Parents, however, must pass a credit check to access the Parent PLUS Loans.
-The exception to this rule is if you have previously defaulted on a student loan you will become ineligible to receive additional federal student loans.
 Students applying for a private student loan will, more than likely, need a co-signer.

 • Loan Default: It can take 90 days after a missed payment for a federal loan to be considered in default.
-On the other hand, most private student loans will go into default after missing a payment for 30 days.
+Private student loans often default if a payment is missed for over 30 days.

 To sum it all up, student loans are an option available to help you fund your college education.
 However, you should borrow responsibly.
 Do not fall into the trap of borrowing the maximum amount of loans available to you.